drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Camera traps are automated camera systems typically triggered by motion, heat, or timers [@doi:10.1111/1365-2664.12432].
 They are a widely used tool for wildlife monitoring in both research and conservation.
 However, they generate an immense volume of image and video data due to the nature of the data collection and scale of their deployment.
 It takes the valuable time of teams of experts, or thousands of citizen scientists, to manually process this data and identify videos and images of interest [@doi:10.1002/rse2.402].

 Automated computer vision systems offer a natural solution to assist with this data processing.
 Yet, two key gaps remain in the ecosystem for wildlife camera trap data.
-First, available domain-specific tools only support processing image data, not video [@doi:10.1111/2041-210X.14044], and it is not computationally feasible to predict on all frames in a video as if they are images.
+First, available domain-specific tools only support processing image data, not video [@doi:10.1111/2041-210X.14044], and it is not computationally feasible to predict on all frames in a video as if they were images.
 Moreover, models that process video natively can leverage inter-frame information—such as motion—that is otherwise lost.
 Second, pretrained models fail to capture the wide range of environments and use cases for which camera traps are deployed.
 Wildlife monitoring projects vary widely in habitat, focal species, deployment context, and taxonomic resolution, necessitating adaptable models that can be fine-tuned to specific contexts.

 We present [Zamba](https://github.com/drivendataorg/zamba) [@10.5281/zenodo.15116959], an open source Python package for using machine learning to process camera trap data.
 Zamba supports species classification for both videos and still images.
 Zamba also supports custom model training on user-provided camera trap data containing new species and new geographies not in the included pretrained models.
 In addition, Zamba includes inference-only video processing pipelines for depth estimation.
 Zamba also underlies [Zamba Cloud](https://www.zambacloud.com/), which is an accessible no-code web application that runs the python package on managed cloud resources.
 Zamba Cloud bridges a critical gap between the technical feasibility of training models and the practical ability for conservationists — who are often not programmers — to use them.